botpress/botpress/docs/recipes/hitl.md

 Once the agent is done communicating with the user, they can unpause the conversation.

-However it is possible for the user to unpause the conversation programmatically by triggering an an action that calls `bp.hitl.unpause(platform, userId)`
+It is also possible for the user to unpause the conversation programmatically by triggering an action that calls `bp.hitl.unpause(platform, userId)`.
+This is implemented in the example below.

 # Example